xzan8189/Nebula-16-Programmazione-Sicura/README.md

 * **Username** = "nebula"
 * **Password** = "nebula".

-You will then have root privileges to change what needs.
+Then you need to type "sudo -s" and you will then have root privileges to change what needs.

 ### 📝 Source code
 The source code can be viewed [here](https://github.com/xzan8189/Nebula-16-Programmazione-Sicura/)